 John Hjorth Posted February 15, 2023 Posted February 15, 2023 3 minutes ago, Gregmal said: ...
 Not an accountant by trade and after running into contribution limits a couple times early on was just like fuck this shit. @Gregmal, I'm not trying here to be mean or anything else, but I have to say the above actually reads funny to an accountant!

-SHDL Posted February 15, 2023 Posted February 15, 2023 44 minutes ago, TwoCitiesCapital said: For those who want to argue the recession is already over, you have to answer why this would be the first recession that ended without the yield curve agreeing.
-This may be of interest to you: https://www.bloomberg.com/news/articles/2023-01-04/pioneering-yield-curve-economist-sees-us-able-to-dodge-recession#xj4y7vzkg Just to be clear I don't have a strong view on this matter one way or the other.
+TwoCitiesCapital Posted February 15, 2023 Posted February 15, 2023 1 hour ago, SHDL said: This may be of interest to you: https://www.bloomberg.com/news/articles/2023-01-04/pioneering-yield-curve-economist-sees-us-able-to-dodge-recession#xj4y7vzkg Just to be clear I don't have a strong view on this matter one way or the other.
+Behind a paywall.
+Care to summarize the argument?

 Recommended Posts